Penis health is an important part of men's health — and it goes beyond your ability to get and keep an erection, ejaculate and reproduce.

 - Unprotected sex.
-You may contract a sexually transmitted infection if you have unprotected sex.
+You can contract a sexually transmitted infection if you have unprotected sex.

 - Heart disease and diabetes.
 Restricted blood flow caused by diabetes and atherosclerosis — hardening of the arteries — can cause erectile dysfunction.

 - Certain medications and treatments.
-Certain medications and treatments may affect your penis health.
-For example, prolonged use of antibiotics increases your risk of a yeast infection.
-Surgical removal of the prostate gland (radical prostatectomy) and surrounding tissue as treatment for prostate cancer may cause urinary incontinence and erectile dysfunction.
+Certain medications and treatments can affect your penis health.
+For example, surgical removal of the prostate gland (radical prostatectomy) and surrounding tissue as treatment for prostate cancer might cause urinary incontinence and erectile dysfunction.

 - Smoking.
 Smoking doubles your risk of erectile dysfunction.

 - Hormone levels.
-Hormone imbalances, such as testosterone deficiency or too much of the hormone prolactin, can cause erectile dysfunction.
+Hormone imbalances, such as testosterone deficiency or too much of the hormone prolactin, have been linked to erectile dysfunction.

 - Psychological problems.
 Depression can cause a loss of libido.
-Likewise, if you experience an erection problem, you may be concerned that it'll happen again and develop anxiety or depression.
+Likewise, if you experience an erection problem, you might be concerned that it'll happen again — causing anxiety or depression.
 This can compound the problem and lead to impotence.
-Trauma — such as child abuse, relationship difficulties and body image issues — and guilt can lead to pain associated with sex.
+Trauma — such as child abuse — can lead to pain associated with sex.

 - Neurological conditions.
 Stroke, spinal cord and back injuries, multiple sclerosis and dementia can affect the transfer of nerve impulses from the brain to the penis, causing erectile dysfunction.

 - Getting older.
 Testosterone levels decline normally as you age.
-This may lead to a decrease in sexual interest, a need for more stimulation to achieve and maintain an erection, a less forceful ejaculation and a need for more time before you can achieve another erection after ejaculation.
+This might lead to a decrease in sexual interest, a need for more stimulation to achieve and maintain an erection, a less forceful ejaculation and a need for more time before you can achieve another erection.

 - Piercings.
-A penis piercing can cause skin infections and prolonged erections.
+A penis piercing can cause skin infections.

 What are the most common penis problems?

 - Erection or ejaculation problems.
-These might include erectile dysfunction, the inability to get and keep an erection firm enough for sex, or priapism, a persistent and usually painful erection that isn't caused by sexual stimulation or arousal.
-Other concerns may include anejaculation — the inability to ejaculate — premature ejaculation, delayed ejaculation, painful ejaculation and retrograde ejaculation, when semen enters the bladder instead of emerging through the penis during orgasm.
+These might include the inability to get and keep an erection firm enough for sex (erectile dysfunction) or, uncommonly, a persistent and usually painful erection that isn't caused by sexual stimulation or arousal (priapism).
+Other concerns might include the inability to ejaculate, premature ejaculation, delayed ejaculation, painful ejaculation and retrograde ejaculation, when semen enters the bladder instead of emerging through the penis.

 - Other diseases and conditions.
-A yeast infection may cause a reddish rash and white patches on the penis.
-Inflammation of the head of the penis (balanitis) may cause pain and a foul discharge.
-Peyronie's disease, a chronic condition that involves the development of abnormal scar tissue in tissues inside the penis, may result in bent or painful erections.
-Penis cancer — which may begin as a blister on the foreskin, head or shaft of the penis and then become a wart-like growth that discharges watery pus — is also a rare possibility.
+A yeast infection can cause a reddish rash and white patches on the penis.
+Inflammation of the head of the penis (balanitis) might cause pain and a foul discharge.
+Peyronie's disease, a chronic condition that involves the development of abnormal scar tissue in tissues inside the penis, might result in bent or painful erections.
+Penile cancer — which might begin as a blister on the foreskin, head or shaft of the penis and then become a wart-like growth that discharges watery pus — also is a rare possibility.